Mumble (software): Channel hierarchy

 A Mumble server (called Murmur) has a root channel and a hierarchical tree of channels beneath it.
 Users can temporarily connect channels to create larger virtual channels.
 This is useful during larger events where a small group of users may be chatting in a channel, but are linked to a common channel with other users to hear announcements.
 It also matches team-based first-person shooter (FPS) games.
 Each channel has an associated set of groups and access control lists which control user permissions.
 The system supports many usage scenarios, at the cost of added configuration complexity.

 Sound quality

 Mumble uses the low-latency audio codec Opus as of version 1.2.4, the codec that succeeds the previous defaults Speex and CELT.
 This and the rest of Mumble's design allow for low-latency communication, meaning a shorter delay between when something is said on one end and when it's heard on the other.
 Mumble also incorporates echo cancellation to reduce echo when using speakers or poor quality sound hardware.

 Security and privacy

-Mumble connects to a server via a TLS control channel, with the audio travelling via UDP encrypted with AES in OCB mode.
+Mumble connects to a server via a TLS control channel, with the audio traveling via UDP encrypted with AES in OCB mode.
 As of 1.2.9 Mumble now prefers ECDHE + AES-GCM cipher suites if possible, providing Perfect Forward Secrecy.
 While password authentication for users is supported, since 1.2.0 it is typically eschewed in favor of strong authentication in the form of public key certificates.